Shopify/buy-button-js/readme.md

 ## Limitations

 - Custom attributes are not displayed in the cart before checkout, which may cause confusion for customers with bulk orders.
 However, this should not be an issue for small orders.
+- mocha test framework is purged
+- After compiling the library, you will need to manually merge your bits with the live shopify bits.
+We have provided our compiled minified version in ./latest folder.
 ## Usage

-This project is shared for educational purposes and is provided without warranty.
+This project is shared for educational purposes and is provided without warranty under the MIT license.

 Use and self-host at your own risk.

 To build and run the project, we recommend using a Linux environment.